fusioncharts/dev_centre_docs/gauge-and-widgets-guide/angular-gauge/configuring-dials.md

 The above sample replaces the hard-coded value with the macro `$value`.
 Now, whenever someone will roll-over the dial, the current value of the dial will be displayed along with the text set in the tooltext attribute of dial element.

-For the complete understanding of the tooltip macros or a detail list of available macros please refer to [this]{% linkTo tutorials/configuring-your-chart-basic/tooltip-macros/introduction-to-tooltip-macros.md %} document.
+For the complete understanding of the tooltip macros or a detail list of available macros please refer to [this](/configuring-your-chart-basic/tooltip-macros/introduction-to-tooltip-macros) document.